Estimation of fair value

 The best evidence of fair value is current prices in an active market for similar properties.

-Investment properties leased out by the Company are cancellable leases.
+Investment property leased out by the Company is cancellable lease.
 The market rate for sale/purchase of such premises are representative of fair values.
-Company's investment properties are at a location where active market is available for similar kind of properties.
+Company's investment property is at a location where active market is available for similar kind of property.
 Hence fair value is ascertained on the basis of market rates prevailing for similar properties in those location determined by an independent registered valuer and consequently classified as a level 2 valuation.

 b.
 Terms/rights attached to equity shares